diamonds / wild tales + lost trails

 Local Guide + Horseman (Curimataí)

-Stoic, courageous, courteous, and thoughtful, Alvimar is, in many ways, the embodiment of the idealized sertão resident.
+Stoic, courageous, courteous, and thoughtful, Alvimar is, in many ways, the embodiment of the idealized sertão man.
 A lifelong cowboy, he spent years fighting remote wildfires in Sempre Vivas National Park, ascending & descending the Espinhaço’s rugged western escarpment and criss-crossing the Park’s little-known campos by foot & horse.
 Today, Alvimar wears a different hat, tending to livestock & crops on his small ranch north of Curimataí.
-His familiarity with the sertão, knowledge of the Park’s western frontier, and expert skill with horses make him a incredibly welcome addition to our crew on Days 15 & 16.
+His familiarity with the sertão, knowledge of the Park’s western frontier, and expert skill with horses make him an incredibly welcome addition to our crew, should we find ourselves in his neck of the woods.

 • Local Guide + Horseman (Santa Rita)

-Confident, charismatic, and cool in a way that only a natural-born cowboy can be, Pê (& his lovely wife, Nica) has been housing & guiding our crew since the early days of our explorations in the Espinhaço.
-Born & raised in tiny, gorgeous Santa Rita, on the windswept southern frontier of Sempre Vivas National Park, he performed multiple tours as a Park firefighter before returning full-time to ranching, and is renown across the region for his riding acumen.
-We’ll have the pleasure of riding with Pê & his brother, Lu, across their spectacular ranch on the Rio Preto River Valley on Days 22 & 23.
+Confident, charismatic, and cool in a way that only a natural-born cowboy can be, Pê & his lovely wife, Nica, have been housing & guiding our crew since the early days of our explorations in the Espinhaço.
+Born & raised in the tiny one-family outpost of Santa Rita, on the windswept southern frontier of Sempre Vivas National Park, Pê performed multiple tours as a Park firefighter before returning full-time to ranching, and is renown across the region for his riding acumen.
+Should we attempt to cross the spectacular Rio Preto River Valley during your Journey, we’ll likely have the pleasure of riding with Pê & his brother, Lu.

 • Levi